ADLD Research Roadmap

 Our strategic priorities through 2027: clinical trials, novel drug development, and disease tracking running in parallel.

-The ADLD Center runs six parallel programs aimed at the same goal: a treatment, and eventually a cure, for Autosomal Dominant Leukodystrophy.
-Clinical trials, novel drug development, a dedicated mouse model, and the Natural History Study all feed into one another, so progress on any one track accelerates the others.
+The ADLD Center runs five parallel programs aimed at the same goal: a treatment, and eventually a cure, for Autosomal Dominant Leukodystrophy.
+Clinical trials, novel drug development, and the Natural History Study all feed into one another, so progress on any one track accelerates the others.

 Timeline at a Glance